Turivny/RI-Reasoning-Model/README.md

 ### How can I contribute to the RI Reasoning Model?

 Interested in contributing?
 Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on adding your own version of the model.

-### What are the development guidelines for contributing?

-- **Clean code**: Maintain readability with consistent formatting
-- **Documentation**: Clearly document parameter changes or architectural modifications
-- **Ethical adherence**: Ensure all contributions align with the project's ethical framework
-- **Testing**: Include examples demonstrating your enhancements

 ### What does the Ethical Supplement mean for this project?